Aluminum vs. Steel Dump Bodies: What’s the Difference?

 Cons of Steel Dump Bodies

 - Repainting: Steel dump beds take a heavy beating.
-Some require a repaint every two years, depending on the paint quality and usage.
-Look for high-quality paint to reduce the frequency that maintenance is needed.
+Depending on the paint quality and usage, some require a repaint every two years.
+Look for high-quality paint to reduce the frequency of maintenance.

 - Fuel efficiency: With more weight, steel bodies use up more gas at a faster rate.
 Depending on fuel pricing, the cost of filling up could negate the initial savings on your steel bed.

-- Weight: The more weight on the body, the less you get in the payload.
+- Weight: The more weight on the body, the less payload you get.
 There is also more strain on the tires and fuel system, which can decrease life expectancy.

 Choosing Between Aluminum vs. Steel Dump Bodies

-Ultimately, the choice between steel and aluminum dump bodies comes down to your usage needs and budget.
+Ultimately, the choice between steel and aluminum dump bodies depends on your usage needs and budget.
 Both metals have pros and cons that might impact your business or limit what you can do with the dump body.
 Think about your ideals and limitations regarding the following factors:

 - Weight capacity